Nafihahmd/espeak-ng/docs/rm-languages.md

 Espeak-ng supports 100+ languages.
 But incase you are not a multilingual and is very reserved about the space utilized by espeak-ng it would be worthwhile to remove unwanted language support completely.

 ## Objectives
-Language contaons two parts.
+Language contains two parts.
 Language data and language script.
 So the objectives are:
 - Remove Language data
 - Remove script support